 You can typically find this contract in the fine print on the bottom of your ticket.
 The contract will state something along the lines of, “Celebrity Cruise Lines is not liable for any personal injury, illness, or death unless negligent.”
 The contract does not protect the cruise line from every personal injury claim – only those the carrier or cruise line employees caused or contributed to.

-For example, you may not be able to sue if you drank too much alcohol and tripped and fell down the stairs.
+For example, you may not be able to sue if you drank too much alcohol and tripped and fell down the stairs or into a pole.
 You might have a lawsuit, however, if torn carpeting or a loose handrail caused the fall.
-Proper signage in walkways, stairways, or around the pool area should also be displayed, if necessary.
+Proper signage in walkways, elevators, stairways, or around the pool area should also be displayed.
 In this case, you might have a premises liability lawsuit against the carrier for failing to properly maintain the cruise ship.